Depart-de-Sentier/Schools-2024-May-Quebec/SCHEDULE.md

 **Prerequisites**:

 * Local Python installation (see [the docs](https://docs.brightway.dev/en/latest/content/installation/index.html))
+* Text editor - use [VSCode](https://code.visualstudio.com/) if you don't have a preference
 * [Github account](https://github.com/)
 * [ReadTheDocs account](https://about.readthedocs.com/) - use your Github account for Single Sign-On